AgRenaud/vector-based-image-recognition-api/README.md

   <img src="./docs/images/qdrant-logo.png" width="18%" />
 </p>

-Simple implementation of a `Keras` model for optical character recognition (OCR).

-The project intends to propose a simple solution to expose through an API a system for One-Shot learning in the field of image recognition (OCR).
+The project show a simple solution to expose through an API a system for image recognition using a features extractor (tensorflow neural network deployed with `tensorflow-serving`) and a vector similarity search engine `qdrant`.

 ## Getting Started
 You can start to explore the project by taking a look to the `notebooks/` folder where you'll find several `.ipynb` files containing all you need to train a model for OCR tasks.
 You'll also find an implementation of  `ArcFace` for `tensorflow`.